ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 !!! warning "On Demand support not currently available in Vertex for ARIA-S1-GUNW products"

-    On-demand ARIA S1 GUNW products cannot currently be submitted directly from Vertex, but we plan to make this feature available in the second half of 2025.
+    On-demand ARIA-S1-GUNW products cannot currently be submitted directly from Vertex, but we plan to make this feature available in the second half of 2025.

     Vertex is still very useful for selecting Sentinel-1 SLC acquisition dates to submit for processing,